Skip to Main Content

 Electronic sources

-The National Center for State Courts and Findlaw both list court web sites for each state where selected cases are provided.
-They are also available on both Lexis and Westlaw.
+The National Center for State Courts and Findlaw both list court web sites for each state, where selected cases are provided (coverage varies).

 Print sources

 IALS does not currently subscribe to any of the individual state series in print (it does hold some old series), but the Library has all the regional units of West's National Reporter System: Atlantic, North Eastern, North Western, Pacific, South Eastern, Southern, and South Western Reporter, up to early 2008.
 All first series and the first 100 volumes of each second series are in the offsite store or in the basement.
-California Reporter from 1959 onwards and now in its 3rd series (at IALS classmark GP5.G.2) and New York Supplement now in its 2nd series (at IALS classmark GP31.G.7) include some lower court decisions not reported in the Pacific and North Eastern reporters respectively.
+California Reporter from 1959 onwards and now in its 3rd series (at IALS classmark GP5.G.2) and New York Supplement now in its 2nd series (at IALS classmark GP31.G.7) include some lower court decisions not reported in the Pacific and North Eastern Reporters respectively.

 Law reports: Notes on reports held at IALS